Yujia-Yan/moduleconf/README.md

 # ModuleConf

-A minimal module-specific configuration tool for fast experimenting.
+A minimal module-specific configuration tool for fast experimenting in python.